-Precipitation and streamflow for the 2000 water year was slightly above average for the year.
-Data from 34 selected National Oceanic and Atmospheric Administration climatological sites, located within three climatological regions in the Delaware River Basin in Pennsylvania, indicate the annual total precipitation for the Delaware River Basin in Pennsylvania averaged 45.5 inches.
-Annual precipitation at two index stations in the Delaware River Basin (fig. 1) was average to slightly above average.
+Precipitation and streamflow for the 2001 water year was slightly below average for the year.
+Data from 35 selected National Oceanic and Atmospheric Administration climatological sites, located within 3 climatological regions in the Delaware River basin in Pennsylvania, indicate the annual total precipitation for the Delaware River basin in Pennsylvania averaged 39.4 inches.
+This average is about 90 percent of the 1961-90 basinwide average of 43.9 inches.

-The 2000 water year monthly precipitation was compared with the 1961-90 mean monthly precipitation recorded at Pleasant Mount and Allentown, Pennsylvania (fig. 1).
-The precipitation data are from the National Oceanic and Atmospheric Administration (U.S. Department of Commerce, 1999, 2000) and National Weather Service records.
-Basinwide, below normal precipitation was received during the months of October, December, February, April, and July.
-The greatest deficit basinwide, with an average of 0.9 inches below normal, was in December.
-The remainder of the months generally received above normal precipitation.
-The greatest surplus basinwide, with an average of 1.9 inches above normal, was in March.
+Monthly precipitation at two index stations in the Delaware River basin were used as indicator sites within the basin.
+The 2001 water year monthly precipitation was compared with the 1961-90 mean monthly precipitation recorded at Pleasant Mount and Allentown, Pennsylvania (fig. 1).
+The precipitation data are from the National Oceanic and Atmospheric Administration (U.S. Department of Commerce, 2000-01) and National Weather Service records.
+The basin generally received below normal precipitation for October, November, January, February, April, May, July and August.
+The greatest deficit basinwide, with an average of 1.6 inches below normal, occurred both in October and April.
+The remainder of the months generally received above normal precipitation within the basin.
+The greatest surplus basinwide, with an average of 1.4 inches above normal, was in March.

 Streamflow varied seasonably throughout the basin and generally reflected the precipitation patterns within the basin unless the stream was regulated.
-Following a pattern defined by the nearly normal precipitation that fell in the basin during the 2000 water year, the mean annual streamflow for unregulated Delaware River basin streams during the 2000 water year was generally normal.
+Following a pattern defined by the slightly below normal precipitation that fell in the basin during the 2001 water year, the mean annual streamflow for unregulated Delaware River basin streams during the 2001 water year was slightly below normal.
 (Normal annual streamflows are defined as streamflows between the 25th and 75th percentiles as compared to the annual mean streamflows for 1961-90.)
-As a result of the normal precipitation variations, at sites with greater than 10 years of record, no new record minimum monthly mean streamflows were observed during the year.
-This situation is unlike last water year, where a Drought Emergency was declared partly as a result of record minimum streamflows.
-One new record maximum monthly mean flow was recorded at the station on the Schuylkill River at Landingville (01468500) during August.
+At sites with greater than 15 years of record, no new record minimum or maximum monthly mean streamflows were observed during the year.

 Two U.S. Geological Survey streamflow-gaging stations within the basin were selected as indicators of basinwide streamflow conditions.
-Figure 2 compares the 2000 water year monthly and annual mean streamflows with the median of the monthly and annual mean streamflows for 1961 through 1990 at the indicator sites.
-The 2000 water year annual mean streamflow of the Bush Kill at Shoemakers in the upper Delaware River Basin was nearly equal to the 1961-90 median of the mean annual streamflows.
-The mean annual streamflow of the Schuylkill River at Philadelphia in the lower Delaware River Basin was about 122 percent of the 1961-90 median of the mean annual streamflows.
-The higher flows near the mouth of the Schuylkill River at Philadelphia are partially a result of higher precipitation amounts in the lower basin and controlled releases by upstream reservoirs.
+Figure 2 compares the 2001 water year monthly and annual mean streamflows with the median of the monthly and annual mean streamflows for 1961 through 1990 at the indicator sites.
+The 2001 water year annual mean streamflow of the Bush Kill at Shoemakers in the upper Delaware River basin was 79 percent of the 1961-90 median of the mean annual streamflows.
+The mean annual streamflow of the Schuylkill River at Pottstown in the lower Delaware River basin was 83 percent of the 1961-90 median of the mean annual streamflows.
+The higher flows in the lower basin are partially a result of higher precipitation amounts, controlled releases by upstream reservoirs, and higher runoff in June from tropical storm Allison.

-Monthly streamflows were below the median of monthly mean streamflows in the Bush Kill for the months of January, February, April, and May (fig. 2).
-The monthly mean streamflow recorded in August was the thirteenth highest ever measured since records began in 1909 and the highest August monthly mean since 1984.
-Monthly streamflows were above the median of monthly mean streamflows in the Schuylkill River at Philadelphia for the entire water year, with the exception of the months of January and February (fig. 2).
-No new extremes were recorded at the two indicator stations.
+Monthly streamflows were below the median of monthly mean streamflows in the Bush Kill for the months of November, January, February, March, May, July and August (fig. 2).
+Monthly streamflows were below the median of monthly mean streamflows in the Schuylkill River at Pottstown for the entire water year, with the exception of December (fig. 2).
+No new extremes were recorded at the indicator stations.